 - Luxury Hotel – Conservatorium Hotel

 Amsterdam-Noord is a district in the north of Amsterdam that is popular with artists and hipsters.
 It has a lot of character and is a great place to explore.
-Some of the highlights include the Amsterdam-Noord Cultural Center, the NDSM Wharf, and the A’DAM Tower.
+Some highlights include the Amsterdam-Noord Cultural Center, the NDSM Wharf, and the A’DAM Tower.

-If you are worried about location, stay near the metro station, which is Amsterdam’s fastest metro train line, directly into several key areas in the city center.
+If you are worried about location, stay near the metro station, Amsterdam’s fastest metro train line, directly into several key areas in the city center.
 Your best bet here is to find a vacation rental, if available.